John Cockcroft: Research

 This feat was popularly known as "splitting the atom."
-For this accomplishment, Cockcroft and Walton were awarded the Hughes Medal in 1938, and the Nobel Prize in Physics in 1951.
+For this accomplishment, Cockcroft and Walton were jointly awarded the Hughes Medal in 1938, and the Nobel Prize in Physics in 1951.
 They went on to disintegrate carbon, nitrogen and oxygen using protons, deuterons and alpha particles.
 They demonstrated that they had produced radioactive isotopes, including carbon-11 and nitrogen-13.